vinayak700/SuperHero-Hunter/README.md

-SuperHero Hunter
+SuperHero Hunter App
-SuperHero Hunter is a web application that allows users to explore and discover various superheroes.
+- SuperHero Hunter is a web application that allows users to explore and discover various superheroes.
 It provides information about characters from the Marvel universe, including their comics, events, series, and stories.

 Table of Contents
 - Introduction